 Congratulations to Dr. Karenbeth Bohan, Research Affiliate and Associate Professor of Pharmacy Practice, who received the 2020 NYS-ACCP Educator of the Year Award for her excellence, research, and innovation in clinical pharmacy education!
-Learn more about Karenbeth and her research here.
+Learn more by viewing Karen Bohan's profile and her research information here.

 Luann Kida, Institute Affiliate and Director of the Binghamton University Community Schools Regional Network, has joined the Central/Western Community Schools TAC to forward work around building engagement between families and school staff, in order to achieve optimal academic outcomes for children.
 She will be joining Liz Anderson, the Institute's Co-Director, in supporting Community School Coordinators and the districts they serve within the development of their University-Assisted Community School models.
-Read more about Luann and her work here.
+Read more about her by viewing Luann Kida's profile here.

 Congratulations to Denise Yull, Chair and Associate Professor of Human Development, who received the Provosts' Award for Faculty Excellence in Community-Engaged Scholarship by Binghamton University!
-Learn more about Denise and her research here.
+Learn more about Denise by viewing her profile and her research information here.

 Binghamton University's Community Schools Awarded $150,000 in Funding!
 Dean Laura Bronstein and Institute Research Affiliate Luann Kida received a three-year $50,000 grant for a total of $150,000, in partnership with the University-Assisted Community Schools National Network to promote Binghamton University's Community Schools and fund the fifth UACS Regional Training Center in the nation!
 Funded by the Netter Center of Community Partnership, this grant aids in the development of University-Assisted Community Schools and will mobilize resources needed to serve, engage and empower their local communities.
 Congratulations to both of them on this award!